Balderic, Count of Upladium: Conflicts

 After the death of the prefect Godfrey, Balderic's uncle, Wichmann dominated Godfrey's incompetent son, and looked set to take control of the prefecture.
 Wichmann also began to make allies south of the Rhine and develop plans.
 Wichmann built a fort on the Meuse river south of the Rhine, probably at Boxmeer.
 In response, Balderic called upon his companions (clientes) Gerhard of the Moselle, who he described as Balderic's best friend, and Count Lambert of Leuven, to help besiege the new fortification.
 They succeeded.
 As the situation escalated Alpertus wrote that Gerhard and Lambert "said that they would endure travails and dangers" because "these two men were always prepared to stir up any kind of commotion or rebellion".
 However, Alpertus had more respect for other supporters of this clique during this dispute: Heribert the Bishop of Cologne; Adalbold II bishop of Utrecht; and the emperor Henry II himself (Gerhard's brother-in-law) also supposedly gave them considerable grace.

 After this, Bishop Adalbold was attacked by Godizo the son of Richizo, now an ally of Wichmann, while he was travelling to see the emperor, and horses were stolen.
-Adalbold and Balderic joined forces to besiege Godizo at his fort of Aspel, at Rees, now in Germany, but eventually withdraw hoping that Godizo would act more reasonably.
+Adalbold and Balderic joined forces to besiege Godizo at his fort of Aspel, at Rees, now in Germany, but eventually withdrew hoping that Godizo would act more reasonably.
 These events put Adalbold in a more favourable mood towards Balderic.

 Adela pushed Balderic to claim his late uncle Godfrey's old prefecture from the king.
 Adela found it unbearable that the "Saxon", Wichmann of Vrede, might become Balderic's equal, and a closer neighbour.
 She said he could argue this not only based on his closer relationship to his uncle, but also based upon his ancestry generally.
 Balderic's appeal to the king was successful, and he then moved rapidly to expel his cousin's men from the fort in Gennep, pleasing the common people, but annoying the neighbouring nobles and even members of Balderic's own household.
 In reaction Wichmann made successful efforts to become friendly with Bishop Adalbold, who had been supporting Balderic.
 Adalbold called the two men to try to make peace.
 Balderic argued that this was difficult because Wichmann had only recently attacked his sister's residence, and killed people.
 In reply Wichmann argued that Balderic's sister's sons, before they were even adults, had once attacked the old prefect Godfrey while he was travelling.
 Balderic was forced to make peace.
 On the day after this agreement however, Wichmann's men made a surprise attack on Balderic and his men.